By Raiyah Butt

 *TRIGGER WARNING: mentions of death and abuse*

 The Riyadh Criminal Court found the wife of the house, Ayesha al-Jazani, guilty of murder and sentenced her to the death penalty at the request of Abiron’s family.
 The husband, Bassen Salem, was found guilty of tampering with the crime scene, sending Abiron to work for other people and not paying her medical care.
 He was given 38 months in prison and a fine of 50,000 Saudi riyals.
-Somehow, I can’t help but feel that this is not exactly the win we all had in mind.
+But, somehow, I can’t help but feel that this is not exactly the win we all had in mind.

 And Then There Was COVID